-Bomani Dakari Tyehimba Brown Tour Assistant
+Bomani Dakari Tyehimba Brown

+Tour Assistant

 Bomani Dakari Tyehimba Brown was born June 8, 2010 in Atlanta, Georgia.
 He is the only child of his father Bomani Tyehimba.
-Since birth he has been indoctrinated into a unique world of International business in Africa and advanced Information Technology.
+Since birth he has been introduced into a unique world of International business in Africa and advanced Information Technology.
 Bomani Dakari has had a vast experience of traveling at an early age.
 He got his first passport at 6 months old.
 He traveled for the first time when he was two years old accompanying his parents on the October 2012 Ghana Tour.
 He went back to Ghana twice in 2013 when he was 3 years old.
 In 2014 he went to Jamaica in February and May to meet his father's family in Kingston.
 He went to Turks and Caicos on his summer vacation in 2014.
-His last Journeys to Africa were in May 2019, May & Nov of 2018, November of 2017 to Ghana, Togo & Benin and Ghana Oct 2016.
-He is now nine years old in the 4th grade.
-This will be his ninth time to Ghana.
+His last Journeys to Africa were Tanzania Nov 2023, Ghana May 2023, Senegal & the Gambia April 2023,